miguelnto/my-website/src/posts/hare.md

 In Hare, a directory defines a module.
 We'll see the implications of this when editing the `main.ha` file.

-Here, let's create a `raylib.ha` file where we'll define symbols to call C code from Hare, i.e the functions from raylib.
+Here, let's create a `raylib.ha` file, where we'll define symbols to call C code from Hare, i.e the functions from raylib.
 Inside this file, let's start to write our first Hare program.

 ### Using Hare + Raylib

-To call C code from Hare, we need the C types defined. let's import then, or *use* them:
+To call C code from Hare, we need the C types defined. let's import them, or *use* them:

 `raylib.ha`